flipperdevices/flipperzero-firmware/subghz/apps/rolling-flaws/.flipcorg/README.md

 [YouTube demo](https://youtu.be/gMnGuDC9EQo?si=4HLZpkC4XWhh97uQ) of using Rolling Flaws application.
 The video shows how to use the application to simulate a receiver that has a Replay attack flaw, Pairing FZ to a receiver, Cloning sequence attack, Future attack, Rollback attack & KGB attack.
 The Rolling Flaws application also supports things like "ENC00" attack & window-next attacks, which are described in scenarios below but was not in video.
 Rolljam is discussed in document, but discouraged to test since it is [illegal to jam signals](https://www.fcc.gov/general/jammer-enforcement) in the US.
 If you have additional ideas, please let me know!

+Note: This application works with Official firmware & most of the other firmware versions as well.
+Xtreme firmware needs to be on DEV channel to build.

 - Discord invite: [https://discord.com/invite/NsjCvqwPAd](https://discord.com/invite/NsjCvqwPAd)
 - YouTube: [https://youtube.com/@MrDerekJamison](https://youtube.com/@MrDerekJamison)
 - GitHub: [https://github.com/jamisonderek/flipper-zero-tutorials/blob/main/subghz/apps/rolling-flaws](https://github.com/jamisonderek/flipper-zero-tutorials/blob/main/subghz/apps/rolling-flaws)